krbnite/GoogleDeveloperScholarship2018/Round2/Supplementary-Courses/Lynda/SASS-Essential-Training.md

   - No fear: SASS3 is backwards compatible!
     * so if you learned and love the original SASS syntax, you can still use it
     * though if you haven't yet learned the original SASS syntax, almost seems pointless to
+* Note: if you see a .sass file, it's old Sass; if you see a .scss file, it's new Sass

 ### SASS Variable and Function Example
 ```scss